jleist-clemson/dmarcation/README.md

 # dmarcation

-A simple DMARC validator, written in PHP.
+A simple DMARC validator, written in PHP and React, with dependency-free CSS.
+It's deployed on Railway and accessible via dmarcation.jonathanleist.com.

 ## License